yuchormanski/yuchormanski/README.md

 # Welcome

 ### Hey there!
 ### I'm Nikolay Yuchormanski 👋, a junior enthusiast diving into the world of web development.
-Currently honing my JavaScript skills, I bring a fresh perspective with a passion for coding.
+Currently honing my JavaScript and React.JS skills, I bring a fresh perspective with a passion for coding.
 <br/>